Nice to meet you.

 An impressive number of factors, such as simple connectivity and data transfer, access to inexpensive and low-power sensor technology, increased cloud platform availability, advancements in machine learning and analytics combined with the enormous amounts of data stored in the cloud, and the rise of conversational AI, have all contributed to the emergence of IoT.

-The risks to IoT security are substantial.
+The risks to IoT security systems are substantial.
 Threats to identity and access management, potential data breaches, the growing number of devices and the substantial attack surface, insecure user interfaces or the convenience of devices, poor software updates, and the ease with which someone with physical access to a product can extract the owner's password from the plaintext, private keys, and root passwords are just a few examples.

 What should you do to ensure network DNS security?